Dalphi/service-ner_iterate/README.md

 # NER Iterate Service

 This software is in an early development state.
-One day it will be a [Dalphi](https://github.com/Dalphi/dalphi) iterate service to do NER based annotations.
+It aims to be a [Dalphi](https://github.com/Dalphi/dalphi) iterate service to do NER based annotations.

+This repo contains all the tools you need (currently it's based on some NLTK libs to do the ML - so this is a dependency):

+- Dalphi iterate and merge services (HTTP)
+  `python3 iterate_service.py -v -l`
+- text shaper to convert a plain text file to a JSON based exchange format `python3 text_shaper.py input.txt output.json`
+- some Python libs for converting the text exchange format to NLTK's tree format and vice versa, handling HTTP communication and a NER pipeline (to easily exchange NLTK's MaxEnt-classifier)

-## Current task
+## Usage

-Do NER using NLTK.
-If this works, pair it with the current dummy service.
-Then substitute NLTK's libs with selfmade implementations.
+### Prepare

+Convert your plain text to Dalphi *raw data*

+`python3 text_shaper.py input.txt output.json`

+### Launch

+`python3 iterate_service.py -v -l`

+### Dalphi

+- Add the two services (Iterate & Merge) in Dalphi's service overview.
+Check stdout for details on your address.
+It will probably be something like
+`http://localhost:5001/iterate` for the Iterate service and
+`http://localhost:5001/merge` for the merge service.
+- Assign those services in your project's settings.
+- Import all the raw data you generated using the text shaper.
+- Run an iteration by selecting the annotation document's tab and click the button within the blank slate.
+- Annotate : )

 ## Read